10 footballers whose careers dipped after joining Chelsea

-Since 2004, Roman Abrahamovic has been the godfather at Stamford Bridge.
-The Russian billionaire's financial capability is the reason Chelsea are regarded as a top club in world football.
+Since 2004, Roman Abramovich has been the godfather at Stamford Bridge.
+The Russian billionaire's financial wealth is one of the reasons Chelsea are regarded as a top club in world football.

-Abrahamovic took over as the owner of Chelsea and started a revolution.
+Abramovich took over as the owner of Chelsea and started a revolution.
 The first thing he did was to sign a young and promising manager in the name of Jose Mourinho.
-And ever since, the Stamford Bridge has been a regular place for high-profile signings.
+And ever since then, the Stamford Bridge has been a regular place for high-profile signings.

 Like you can't score with every shot on goal, you can't get every transfer spot on.
-While some might go on to become legends, some leave unknown and are forgotten in a haste.
+While some might go on to become legends, some leave unknown and are forgotten in a hurry.

-In this slideshow, we take a look at ten players who joined Chelsea as a promise but left as forgotten men at the Stamford Bridge.
+In this slideshow, we take a look at 10 players who joined Chelsea as promising talents but left as forgotten men.

 #10: Mateja Kezman

 Serbian forward Mateja Kezman was born for scoring a plethora goals, and he did so with PSV Eindhoven.
 He scored a brilliant 105 goals in 122 appearances over four years with the Dutch outfit.
 With those numbers, Kezman was a target for a host of clubs and decided to go for Chelsea in a 3.5 million deal.